-How to see Sirius B | EarthSky.org
+EarthSky | Sirius B: How to see Sirius’ companion

 By Florin Andrei.
 Reprinted with permission.

 Sirius the Dog Star is the brightest star in the night sky, visible anywhere on Earth except the far north.
 If you live in the Northern Hemisphere at a temperate latitude, Sirius is the very bright white star due south every winter in the evening.
 But did you know that Sirius is also a double star?
-The companion, Sirius B, also known as the Pup, is a very small star orbiting the primary, and can be seen using even small amateur telescopes.
+The companion, Sirius B, also known as the Pup, is a very small star orbiting the primary.
+You can see it using even small amateur telescopes.
 It’s not easy to spot but can be done if you follow certain guidelines.
 Here’s how to do it.

-While Sirius A, the main component, is a large white star twice as massive as the sun, Sirius B, the companion, is a white dwarf, about as massive as the sun, but very small – about the same volume as the Earth.
-Around 120 million years ago, Sirius B was a large white star five times as massive as the sun, but it has since passed through the red giant phase, and it’s now the dead remnant of a formerly active star.
+While Sirius A, the main component, is a large white star twice as massive as the sun, Sirius B, the companion, is a white dwarf.
+Sirius B is about as massive as the sun, but very small, about the same volume as the Earth.
+Around 120 million years ago, Sirius B was a large white star five times as massive as the sun, but it has since passed through the red giant phase.
+Now, it’s the dead remnant of a formerly active star.

-Sirius B is currently not generating any new heat, as the fusion reactions in its core have stopped.
-It is steadily cooling down, a process that will take a very long time, since it’s still pretty hot as of now: 25,200 K (44,900 F).
+Currently, Sirius B is not generating any new heat, as the fusion reactions in its core have stopped.
+It is steadily cooling down, a process that will take a very long time, because it’s still pretty hot as of now: 25,200 Kelvin (44,900 degrees F or 24,900 C).
 Basically, Sirius B is the white-hot dead body of a formerly large and very active star.
 While B is twice as hot as the primary (Sirius A), its very small size makes it much less bright.
-Sirius B’s luminosity is about 10,000 times lesser than Sirius A’s.
+Sirius B’s luminosity is about 10,000 times less than Sirius A’s.

-The two stars, the main component and the companion, orbit each other at a distance of approximately 20 AU (about the same as the distance between the sun and Uranus).
-As a result, when observed from Earth, Sirius B appears to describe an ellipse around Sirius A, with a period of 50 years.
+The two stars, the main component and the companion, orbit each other at a distance of approximately 20 astronomical units (AU).
+That is about the same as the distance between the sun and Uranus.
+As a result, when we observe them from Earth, Sirius B appears to describe an ellipse around Sirius A with a period of 50 years.

-Seen from Earth, the separation between Sirius A and B varies between 3 and 11 arcsec, on a 50 year cycle.
-Currently (2021), they are almost at their largest separation, so now is a good time to attempt an observation of Sirius B!
+Seen from Earth, the separation between Sirius A and B varies between 3 and 11 arc seconds on a 50 year cycle.
+Currently (2022), they are almost at their largest separation, so now is a good time to attempt an observation of Sirius B!
 But you have to follow certain rules, since this is not an easy target.

 Why this is a difficult observation

 Sirius is a double star, with pretty good separation, but with a very large difference in brightness between its stars.
-Based on separation alone (3 … 11″), it should be an easy double to split.
+Based on separation alone (3 to 11 arc seconds), it should be an easy double to split.
 But the brightness imbalance is staggering.
-Sirius B is often lost in Sirius A’s tremendous glare so special measures have to be taken to make B visible.
+Sirius B is often lost in Sirius A’s tremendous glare, so you have to take special measures to make B visible.

-If you’re an experienced astronomer, you can probably skip some of the following recommendations, as they are just the usual performance-related tweaks for such observations and you know all this stuff already and you apply it as a matter of daily routine.
+If you’re an experienced astronomer, you can probably skip some of the following recommendations, as they are probably a matter of your daily routine.
 But if you’re a beginner, keep reading.

-In any case, do not worry.
-Sirius B is definitely visible even in a small amateur telescope throughout the 2020’s and 2030’s.
-A good 100mm (4″) scope or larger should split it in the upcoming years.
-You can do it, just play by the rules, and be persistent.
-You will likely not succeed on your first attempt, or on your second.
+In any case, don’t worry.
+Sirius B is definitely visible even in a small amateur telescope throughout the 2020s and 2030s.
+A good 100mm (4-inch) scope or larger should split it in the upcoming years.
+You can do it.
+Just play by the rules and be persistent.
+You will likely not succeed on your first or second attempt.
 But keep trying, and eventually you’ll see it.

-Best time, and corresponding location on the sky
+Best time to see Sirius B, and corresponding location on the sky

-If you live in the northern hemisphere, in the temperate zone, the best time to attempt observing Sirius B is in winter, January and February for the most part.
+If you live in the Northern Hemisphere, in the temperate zone, the best time to attempt observing Sirius B is in winter, January and February for the most part.
 This is when Sirius is at its highest in the sky at a convenient early hour.
 December is also fine if you don’t mind staying up late, or November if you’re basically an owl.
-It is important that the star is not too low in the sky, as seeing (turbulence) becomes much worse close to horizon, and seeing is absolutely crucial for this observation.
+In March, you want to be ready as soon as the sky is dark enough.
+It is important that the star is not too low in the sky, as seeing (turbulence) becomes much worse close to the horizon, and seeing is absolutely crucial for this observation.

-So, around the ideal time, go outside and look South.
+After you know what time to observe, go outside and look south.
 That very bright white star not too high in the sky is Sirius.
-To its right (west), the great constellation of Orion is also visible, with bright red Betelgeuse for its “head”, then the “belt” of three stars, then white Rigel at the “foot”.
+To its right (west), you can see the great constellation of Orion, with bright red Betelgeuse near the top, then the Belt of three stars, then white Rigel at the base.

 The importance of seeing

-What in astronomy is called seeing is known as turbulence by most people.
+What we in astronomy call seeing is what others call turbulence.
 Seeing (or air turbulence) blurs the image whenever you’re attempting a high-resolution observation from Earth.
-It depends on the weather, location, and a number of other factors.
-It gets better sometimes, or worse.
+It depends on the weather, location and a number of other factors.
 It is predictable to some extent.

-Choose a location nearest your place.
-Look at the fourth row in the chart, the one called “Seeing”.
+First, go to the Clear Sky Chart site to find the outlook near you.
+Then, choose a location nearest your place.
+Next, look at the fourth row in the chart, the one called “Seeing.”
 When the chart is dark blue, that means good seeing.
-When the chart is white or light blue, seeing is predicted to be bad.
+When the chart is white or light blue, the prediction for seeing is bad.

-Excellent seeing is absolutely crucial to this observation.
+Excellent seeing is crucial to this observation.
 It is the most important factor.
-Seeing that would be considered “pretty good” for other targets (such as Jupiter), simply doesn’t cut it for Sirius B. To see this double star, nothing short of excellent seeing will work.

-Now, even if the seeing forecast is not perfect, but merely “good”, you should still attempt an observation.
-There are brief moments sometimes when the air becomes very still even during more vigorous turbulence, and that’s enough to get a short glimpse of Sirius B. But if the forecast is bad, there’s probably no point in trying.
+To see Sirius B, nothing short of excellent seeing will work.
+Yet, even if the seeing forecast is merely “good,” you should still attempt an observation.
+Here’s why: There can be brief moments when the air becomes very still even during more vigorous turbulence, and that’s enough to get a short glimpse of Sirius B. But if the forecast is bad, there’s probably no point in trying.

 Is the primary mirror clean enough?

-If your telescope is an open reflector (such as a dobsonian), dust accumulating on the primary mirror will increase light scattering.
+If your telescope is an open reflector (such as a Dobsonian), dust accumulating on the primary mirror will increase light scattering.
 If you have cleaned the mirror in the last few months, then feel free to ignore this part.
 But if it’s been a year or more since the last mirror clean-up, it’s time to give it a bath.

-Be very gentle, and actually use the sense of touch to detect when you hit a dust mote lodged on the surface, and avoid dragging it across.
-Or use cotton balls if your fingers are less sensitive and you’re afraid you’ll scratch the mirror – but apply almost no pressure with the cotton.
+Be very gentle.
+Use your sense of touch to detect when you hit a dust mote lodged on the surface and avoid dragging it across.
+Or use cotton balls if your fingers are less sensitive and you’re afraid you’ll scratch the mirror.
+But apply almost no pressure with the cotton.

-At the end, rinse it with plenty of distilled water, then leave it alone and don’t touch it with anything afterwards.
+At the end, rinse it with plenty of distilled water, then leave it alone and don’t touch it with anything afterward.

 Since it’s recommended you do this procedure once a year, perhaps it’s a good idea to schedule it in early January, before you start hunting for Sirius B.